Novoanninsky (town): Administrative and municipal status

 Within the framework of administrative divisions, Novoanninsky serves as the administrative center of Novoanninsky District.
 As an administrative division, it is, together with the settlement of uchkhoza Novoanninskogo selkhoztekhnikuma, incorporated within Novoanninsky District as the town of district significance of Novoanninsky.
 As a municipal division, the town of district significance of Novoanninsky is incorporated within Novoanninsky Municipal District as Novoanninsky Urban Settlement.

 Transportation

-The railway station in Novoannensky is called Filonovo.
+The railway station in Novoanninsky is called Filonovo Railway Station, which lies on the railway line connecting Volgograd to Moscow.
+Road connections link Novoanninsky to nearby districts and regional centers.

+Culture and Landmarks

+Novoanninsky has a local museum of history and culture, a war memorial, and several public parks.
+Cultural activities often revolve around traditional Russian celebrations, and the town hosts regional fairs and festivals during the summer months.